What is a Mahogany Bay Horse?

 The Mahogany bay is dark with black hairs mixed in, like a seal brown but without the tan areas.
 It has more reddish brown in it where the tan might be in a seal brown.

-Mahogany bay is similar to blood bay but darker in color.
-There is more black hairs mixed into the coat.
+The mahogany bay is similar to the blood bay but darker in color.
+There are more black hairs mixed into the coat.
 And the blood bay tends to be more uniform throughout the coat aside from the black points.